 How is my eligibility for financial aid determined?

 Marymount Manhattan College reviews the information provided on your Free Application for Federal Student Aid (FAFSA) to determine your eligibility for state, federal and institutional aid.
 Your aid offer takes into account all federal and state eligibility requirements, your financial need and available funding levels.
 It is important to note that to qualify for most aid programs you must register for at least six credits per term; some aid programs require a minimum of 12 credits per term.
 Your aid offer may contain a combination of gift aid programs such as grants or scholarships and self help programs such as loans and work-study.
 Report any change in marital, enrollment, New York residency or campus housing status and any additional earnings to the Office of Financial Aid in the Center for Student Services.
-Any such change may result in a reduction of awards and/or may require repayment of financial aid already disbursed.
+Any such change can occur during the academic year and may result in a reduction of awards and/or may require repayment of financial aid already disbursed.

 How is financial need calculated?